GoogleCloudPlatform/istio-samples/multicluster-gke/dual-control-plane/README.md

 ## Troubleshooting

-If you open Hipstershop in a browser, see a `500` error like this:
+If you open Hipstershop in a browser, and see a `500` error like this:

 ![500-error](screenshots/500-error.png)